 - Extraction of complex or normal mode shapes.

-- Residual modes to compensate out-of-band modes.
+- Residual modes to compensate out-of-band modes (global method only).

 - Validation of the extracted mode shapes using auto-MAC, mode

 complexity analysis, FRF re-synthesis and animated mode shape plots.

 The MPE add-on also includes a Digital Signal Processsing (DS) library that